DAY 36: Walter Bonatti to Courmayeur (Maison Vieulle)

 Maison Vieille - home for the night

-After 2 hours of relentless climbing up a dusty steep track, we reach the Col de Checrouit and see the Maison Vieille, the refuge where we are staying tonight.
-We've been here before so we know the place well - we shower, do the washing, and hang it on the line out the back in the sun and breeze - but not near the horses (3 years ago one ate Graham's shirt off the clothes line).
-That's all done in 20 minutes and we rush down to the bar to see tha last of the Tour de France - Bradley Wiggins just wins the medium mountain stage with Cadel second.
-Time to blog for a few hours while waiting for dinner.
+We leave to cross the stream to Dolonne and see a lot of weary walkers coming down the steep descent, but we’d rather climb up than down any day.
+Two cyclists come hurtling down – crazy – as we slowly slog uphill.
+After 2 hrs climbing the steep dusty track, we reach Col de Checrouit and see Maison Vieille where we stayed in 2009.
+We shower, do some washing, and hang it on the line at the back in the sun and breeze - but not near the horses (3 years ago one ate Graham's shirt off the clothes line).
+That's all done in 20 minutes and we rush down to the bar to see the last of the Tour de France - Bradley Wiggins wins the mountain stage with Cadel second.
+Time to blog for a few hours waiting for dinner at 7pm.

-7pm is dinner, and we're sitting with 2 American ladies who are in the hotel business.
+At dinner, we're sitting with 2 American ladies who are in the hotel business.
 It's nice to chat about the day's events - they had come from Les Chapieux today.
 Dinner is the hugest plate of Spag Bog - mostly spag, not much bog - enough to feed 10 people.
 But it's hot on this cold night.
-Main is sliced roast pork covered with 6 tins of peas.
-I don't care if it's tinned peas - anything green is good.
-Dessert is a small very delicate cream/tart/chocolate that's nice to finish with.
+Main is sliced roast pork with tinned peas - anything green is good.
+Dessert is a small delicate cream/tart/chocolate.
+Back to the dorm, and it's another sleeping sheet night.
+It’s cold so I load up my bed with 3 heavy weight blankets that I scunge from other vacant beds.
+Lights are all out at 9.30pm

 Created by Jan and Ian Somers in Sandvox